What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 What is it like to be Debt-Free_- Rebel Retirement

-If you desire to live debt-free, you’re on the right track.
-In a world where the average baby boomer enters retirement with mortgage payments, car notes, credit card debt, and sometimes student loans, the debt-free retiree is free from the burden of money problems and the struggle that debt can cause.
+In a world where the average baby boomer enters retirement with mortgage payments, car notes, credit card debt, and sometimes student loans, debt-free retirees are free from the burden and struggle that debt can cause.

 8 Traits of Debt-Free Retirees